20569 - DIGITAL BUSINESS TRANSFORMATION

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-- Continuous teamwork: you have to develop your own digital transformation idea in groups, as it happens in a real company project or in a consulting company.
+- Continuous teamwork: you have to develop your own digital transformation idea in virtual groups, as it happens in a real company project or in a consulting company.

 - Students' presentations: you have to pitch your deliverables, you have to get feedback from colleagues and professors in order to improve your ideas.